Abdur Rahman Khan: Death and descendants

 Abdur Rahman died on 1 October 1901, inside his summer palace, being succeeded by his son Habibullah Khan who is the father of Amanullah Khan.

 Today, his descendants can be found in many places outside Afghanistan, such as in America, France, Germany, and even in Scandinavian countries such as Denmark.
 His two eldest sons, Habibullah Khan and Nasrullah Khan, were born at Samarkand.
-His youngest son, Mahomed Omar Jan, was born in 1889 of an Afghan mother, connected by descent with the Barakzai family.
-One of the Amir’s grandchildren, Azizullah Khan Ziai was the ambassador of Iran from 1930-1932, he was the son of Nasrullah Khan.
+His youngest son, Mahomed Omar Jan, was born in 1889 of an Afghan mother, namely Bibi Halima, was part of the Barakzai family.
+One of the Amir's grandchildren, Azizullah Khan Ziai was the ambassador of Iran from 1930 to 1932, he was the son of Nasrullah Khan.

-One of the Amir’s most notable descendants is Prince Ali Seraj.

 Legacy

 Afghan society has mixed feelings about his rule.
-A majority of Pashtuns (his native ethnics) remember him as a ruler who initiated many programs for modernization, and effectively prevented the country from being occupied by Russia by using the "financial and advisory" support of British Empire during the Great Game.
+A majority of Pashtuns (his native ethnics) remember him as a ruler who initiated many programs for modernisation, and effectively prevented the country from being occupied by Russia by using the "financial and advisory" support of British Empire during the Great Game.
 The Emir was effectively dependent on British arms and money to stay in power.